Computer - Networking

 Network cables are used to connect computers.
 The most commonly used cable is Category 5 cable RJ-45.

-A router is a type of device which acts as the central point among computers and other devices that are part of a network.
-A router is equipped with holes called ports and computers and other devices are connected to a router using network cables.
+A router is a type of device which acts as the central point among computers and other devices that are a part of the network.
+It is equipped with holes called ports.
+Computers and other devices are connected to a router using network cables.
 Now-a-days router comes in wireless modes using which computers can be connected without any physical cable.

 Network card is a necessary component of a computer without which a computer cannot be connected over a network.
-It is also known as network adapter or Network Interface Card (NIC).
+It is also known as the network adapter or Network Interface Card (NIC).
 Most branded computers have network card pre-installed.
-Network cards are of two types : Internal and External Network Cards.
+Network cards are of two types: Internal and External Network Cards.

 Internal Network Cards

 Motherboard has a slot for internal network card where it is to be inserted.
-Internal network cards are of two types in which first type uses Peripheral Component Interconnect (PCI) connection while the second type uses Industry Standard Architecture (ISA).
+Internal network cards are of two types in which the first type uses Peripheral Component Interconnect (PCI) connection, while the second type uses Industry Standard Architecture (ISA).
 Network cables are required to provide network access.

 External Network Cards

-External network cards come in two flavours : Wireless and USB based.
-Wireless network card need to be inserted into the motherboard but no network cable is required to connect to network
+External network cards are of two types: Wireless and USB based.
+Wireless network card needs to be inserted into the motherboard, however no network cable is required to connect to the network.

 Universal Serial Bus (USB)

-USB card are easy to use and connect via USB port.
+USB card is easy to use and connects via USB port.
 Computers automatically detect USB card and can install the drivers required to support the USB network card automatically.